marienahapetian/google-maps/readme.txt

 We included a huge repository of different styles for Google Map aimed towards web designers and developers, which you can customize yourself.

-### CSV Export
+### JSON Export

-Huge-IT Google Maps exports CSV file, which makes it easy to export data, create a CSV file of the objects that you submit.
+Huge-IT Google Maps exports JSON file, which makes it easy to export data, create a JSON file of the objects that you submit.

 > #### Demos